HRD investigates the biggest barriers to transforming a culture and how to successfully enact change

-They can start by letting employees drive the change, according to Aaron McEwan, HR advisory leader of CEB
+They can start by letting employees drive the change, according to Aaron McEwan, HR advisory leader of CEB, now Gartner.

 “In particular, with those organisations that are going through culture change if they don’t have what we call Workforce-Culture Alignment they won’t actually get the culture to stick and embed,” McEwan told HRD.

 “So the CEO can come in and espouse a cultural vision, but in order for the organisation to live and breathe that culture it actually requires employees to change the way they behave and carry out their work - otherwise you don’t actually get a culture change.”

 McEwan added that the biggest barrier to getting a culture to transform is the degree to which you can actually get employees enacting that culture in their everyday work.

 In Australia, the most sought-after types of cultures are innovative, customer-centric, high-performance based, ethical or collaborative, said McEwan.